algorandfoundation/ARCs/ARCs/arc-00xx.md

 ## Abstract

 This ARC introduces a standard for defining a collection ASA (cASA) linked to ARC19 metadata.
 This standard defines a collection as a mutable set of indices, providing flexibility.
 By linking to ARC19 metadata on IPFS, the set can be arbitrarily large, even including the complete set of all indices.
 Indices can be application IDs, ASA IDs, or addresses.
+This standard introduces a method for verifiable and permissioned on-chain licensing of IP.

 ## Specification